TommyStarK/jenkins-with-docker-nodejs-go/README.md

-# ci-jenkins-with-docker
+# jenkins-with-docker-nodejs-go

-A Jenkins base image with docker-client, docker-compose, go and nodejs embedded.
+A Jenkins Docker image with docker-client, docker-compose, go and nodejs embedded.

 **NOTE:**  You can edit the `docker-compose.yml` file to install docker-compose, go and nodejs version that fit to your needs.